Silicon Quantum Computing

 The Company’s laboratories have a long and auspicious history.
 Since 1999, UNSW Sydney has fostered a state-of-the-art quantum research facility on its campus at Kensington through CQC2T.
 Today, thanks to significant investment coupled with a determined vision, the new and continually developing lab infrastructure has been purpose built to carry SQC’s work well into the future.

-In addition to 43 scientists, researchers and technicians, SQC has invested over A$15 million into specialist equipment and inputs.
-This includes scanning tunnelling microscopes (STMs), dilution fridges that operate at a cool 0.003K, electron beam lithography devices, and purified Si28 to help deliver the atomic-scale integrated circuit prototype by 2023.
+In addition to 60+ scientists and engineers, SQC has invested over A$15 million into specialist equipment and inputs.
+This includes scanning tunnelling microscopes (STMs), dilution fridges that operate at a cool 0.003K, electron beam lithography devices, and purified Si28 that helped to help deliver the atomic-scale integrated circuit prototype by 2023.

 0state-of-the-art labs